gitops-examples/rollouts-demo/README.md

 ![alt text](https://raw.githubusercontent.com/gitops-examples/rollouts-demo/main/docs/img/blue-green-paused.png)

 Next if you look at the canary one, you will see that the one service is designated as `Stable` and the other as `Canary`.
-Similar to blue green, if you check the corresponding routes you should see that Stable is displaying blue squares and canary is displaying green squares.
+Similar to blue green, if you check the corresponding routes you should see that Stable is displaying a mix of blue and green depending on weight and canary is displaying green squares.

-One other route to note for canary is `canary-all`.
-If you look at that route you will see it mostly displays blue squares with a small number of green squares being shown.
-The `canary-all` selects all pods hence why you see both and when Rollouts is used without a traffic manager it will perform a best effort canary by controlling the number of pods between stable and canary.
-At the time of this writing OpenShift Routes are not supported as a traffic manager but it is on the OpenShift GitOps team roadmap.

 Finally check Argo CD and note that the status of the Application is suspended since the Argo rollouts are in a Paused state.